ALL

 Do you ever feel dizzy or lightheaded?

-Has it been more than 1 year since your doctor or pharmacist reviewed your medications?
+Has it been more than 1 year since your doctor or pharmacist reviewed your medicines?

-Is it hard to get up from a chair or toilet?
+Is it hard for you to get up from a chair or toilet?

-Has it been more than 1 year since you had your eyes checked?
+Has it been more than 1 year since your last eye exam?

 Is it hard to eat a well-balanced diet?